cbarkinozer/Spring/Documentation/1_ Spring.md

 ApplicationContext appContext = new ClassPathXmlApplicationContext("applicationContext.xml");
 ```

 **Spring IoC container**: The core of Spring Framework.
-It creates the objects, configures and assembles their dependencies, manages their entire life cycle.
+It creates the objects, configures and assembles their dependencies, and manages them throughout their entire life cycle.
-The Container uses Dependency Injection(DI) to manage the components that make up the application.
+The Container manages the application's components using Dependency Injection (DI).
 It gets the information about the objects from a configuration file(XML) or Java Code or Java Annotations and Java POJO class.
 These objects are called Beans.

 Following is how Spring Core works: